OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 ## Stage 4: JAX Lowering

 Symbolic expressions for dynamics and non-convex constraints are converted to executable JAX functions (in `openscvx/symbolic/lower.py`).
-Convex constraints remain symbolic and are lowered to CVXPy later.
+Convex constraints are lowered to CVXPy separately.

 ### Dynamics Lowering